sebacollado/threejs-thedangerousforest/README.md

 # THE DANGEROUS FOREST

-This project was created for educational purposes by two students  as final project of Computer Graphics and Visualization at University of Jaén during year 2016.
+This project was created for educational purposes by two students  as final project of Computer Graphics and Visualization at University of Jaén during 2016.

 Based on Three.js 3D library.